Features

 DuneCopasi FEM Solver

 The dune-copasi solver is used to simulate models.
-This solves the PDE on a triangular mesh using finite element discretization methods.
+This solves the PDE on a tetrahedral mesh using finite element discretization methods.
 See the simulator documentation for more information on the available options when using it in the GUI.
 For more technical information about the DuneCopasi solver itself, see the dune-copasi website.

 Automatic mesh generation